CENTAUR, which ran from September 2015 for 3 years, was funded as a European Union Horizon 2020 (H2020) Innovation Action.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 641931.
+This project received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 641931.
 For further information on CENTAUR funding, see Cordis.